drym-org/symex.el/README.rst

 Symex provides both an evil state as well as a hydra-based modal interface.
 Which one should you use?

-**TL;DR**: in the long term, use the evil option (this is the default, and it is available to both evil and vanilla emacs users).
-If you're learning and would like some hand-holding as you familiarize yourself with the keybindings, use the hydra option.
+**TL;DR**: Use the evil option -- this is the default, and it is available to both evil and vanilla emacs users.
+If you're learning and would like some hand-holding as you familiarize yourself with the keybindings, use the hydra option, but it is likely that hydra will eventually be deprecated here.

 The evil option is less obtrusive and allows you to, for instance, execute ``M-x`` commands without leaving symex mode.
 It should feel very similar to using Normal state, and doesn't interfere with normal Emacs usage including any custom keybindings you may be using.